remorses/profile-next-cold-starts/README.md

 After you deploy your application, you can append `?vercel-profile-cpu` to an url to download the cpu profile and `?vercel-profile-require` to download a profile of all`require` calls (which is usually what causes long cold starts)

 After you download the profile, you can use [trace.cafe](https://trace.cafe) to analyze it or you can also use the VSCode built in visualizer, simply opening the file in VSCode.

+## How It Works

+This repository contains a fork for the Vercel builder, the `server-launcher.ts` file has been modified to add the profiling code.